ss2552/Guide_3DS/docs/it_IT/key-information.md

 ::::

-:::: details Posizione, tipo e capienza della scheda SD
+:::: details What kind of SD card does my console use/need?

 ::: info